 Notice that all arguments are pointers.
 We've marked the input only arguments

-to help the C compiler out.
-We've also used int
+as const to help the C compiler out.
+We've also used int (rather than

 int M = 3;